Ising Game on Graphs: Introduction

 As has been already mentioned, a natural language for developing a consistent description of the effects of economic/social interactions of a group of agents is provided by game theory in which interdependence of agent's strategies is built in by construction through their utilities.
 The goal is then to describe the dynamical evolution of such systems and the corresponding game-theoretic equilibria.
 The randomness present in agent's decisions makes it necessary to describe these evolution regimes and equilibria in probabilistic terms.
-In the general case of interdependent random effects influencing agent's decisions one could expect an appearance of correlated equilibria \cite{aumann1987correlated}.
-In the simplest case in which such random effects are assumed to be independent one looks for equilibria in mixed strategies and evolution patterns leading to them.
-Let us note that in game-theoretic literature randomness in agent's utilities is considered as a possible fundamental mechanism underlying formation of equilibria in mixed strategies \footnote{An alternative explanation is through bounded rationality, see e.g. \cite{chen1997boundedly}.} \cite{harsanyi1973games}.

-Of particular relevance to the present study is a specific implementation of the Harsanyi random utility mechanism \cite{harsanyi1973games} resulting in particular Bayes-Nash mixed strategies equilibria in games with incomplete (due to randomness in agent's utilities) information - the Quantal Response Equilibria (QRE) \cite{goeree2016quantal,mckelvey1995quantal,mckelvey1996statistical}.
+Of particular relevance to the present study is a particular version of Bayes-Nash mixed strategies equilibria - the Quantal Response Equilibria (QRE) \cite{mckelvey1995quantal,mckelvey1996statistical,goeree2016quantal}.
 An important result of \cite{mckelvey1995quantal} was in deriving explicit equations for equilibrium probability measure that were subsequently used for describing many experimental game-theoretic results \cite{goeree2016quantal}.